AthenaCore/AwesomeResponsibleAI/README.md

 [Source](https://opensource.org/ai/open-source-ai-definition)

-### What is Human-Centered AI?

-Human-Centered Artificial Intelligence (HCAI) is an approach to AI development that prioritizes human users' needs, experiences, and well-being.

 ### What is Responsible AI?
 Responsible AI (RAI) refers to the development, deployment, and use of artificial intelligence (AI) systems in ways that are ethical, transparent, accountable, and aligned with human values.